CarlosDebtBurner/RedeemingProtocol/README.md

 ## License

-© 2025 Carlos Javier Perez.
+© 2025 Carlos Javier Perez Loeza.
 All rights reserved.
 The content is publicly accessible for review and reference, but not open for modification or redistribution without express permission.